-Is the best thing to observe things in their natural messiness, in the randomnesses of everyday life; or to minimise external influences by setting up an artificial, ???laboratory??? setting?
+Is the best thing to observe things in their natural messiness, in the randomnesses of everyday life; or to minimise external influences by setting up an artificial, laboratory-type setting?

 A researcher needs clarity about the obviousness/covertness re the things being observed.
 Too obvious then it starts to influence what is being observed; too remote and things may be indistinct or ambiguous.
 Does the researcher act as detached observer or as participant in what is taking place?
 How open is the observation process about the fact that things are being observed and recorded, or does the researcher try to conceal that fact.
 Is the most appropriate thing to be marginal to the observed group or activity: melting into the background – able to observe without being an active participant?

 Is the thing being observed somehow representative of the area of concern or an outrider being looked at for its uniquenesses?